 - muscle aches

+If you think you can’t quit on your own, there are many programs to help you.
+Some of these programs use medications to help ease the withdrawal, while others don’t.
 The best approach for you will depend greatly on the nature of your addiction.
-A long-term addiction that involves high doses of hydrocodone may take longer to recover from than a short-term addiction.
+A long-term addiction that involves high doses of hydrocodone may involve a longer recovery period than addiction from short-term use.